 TW: one of the characters in this story is a military veteran.

-I used to think the sunsets in Los Angeles were amazing, until I noticed the ochre and saffron clouds were dark around the edges, as if they were brushed with India ink.
+I used to think Los Angeles sunsets were amazing, until I noticed the ochre and saffron clouds were dark around the edges, as if brushed with India ink.
 Lonnie claims the murky borders are smog, but I know better.
-The blackness comes from all the dead souls that haunt this fucking city.
+The blackness comes from the dead souls that haunt this fucking city.
 I should know.

 I’m one of them.

 People glare at me through the tinted windows of their Beemers and Jags, probably assuming I’m homeless.
 Like that old Missing Persons song says, “Only a nobody walks in L.A.”
 I’m sure the eye patch and prominent limp add to my overall conspicuousness, but I have ceased caring.
 Walking is part of my therapy, and, besides, there’s an honesty in using your two legs to get around, even if one of them is fake.

 When I arrive at Lonnie’s Place, the sky is coated in charcoal.
 I push open the door and feel a sense of peace.
 This bar is my safe house.
 No strangers here who stare or feel the need to ask about the missing eye.
 They know my story, and I know theirs.

 “I didn’t think you were going to show up tonight.”